k8sstormcenter/honeycluster/README.md

 ```

 # Tailoring the instrumentation to your needs
-This repo (together with the threatintel repo) aim at giving people/teams a framework to run experiments, simulations and make threat-modelling very concrete and actionable.
+This repo (together with the threatintel repo) aims at giving people/teams a framework to run experiments, simulations and make threat-modelling very concrete and actionable.
 This is why we are working on providing some sample setups to understand what the various pieces do and how you can make them your own.

 ## Your Threat Model
+A relatively generic Threat Model could look like this
 e.g.
 ```mermaid
 flowchart TD